Nurses Charged with DUI

 When a nurse is charged with driving under the influence (“DUI”), several special problems arise.
 If your case is not dismissed outright, then under Section 456.072(1)(x), you must report any plea to a criminal charge, including a DUI or reckless driving, to the Board of Nursing within 30 days of the day you were found guilty or entered a plea.

 You must report the plea regardless of whether you enter a guilty, nolo contendre, or no contest plea.
-The plea must also be reported even if the court withholds adjudication.
+The plea must also be reported even if the court reduced the charge from DUI to reckless driving and withheld adjudication.

-What is the goal in the case if a nurse is charged with DUI in Florida?
+What is the goal in the case when a nurse is charged with DUI in Florida?
 The goals in the case would include:

 - contesting the administrative suspension by demanding a “formal review hearing” within ten (10) days of the arrest;

-- avoiding a DUI conviction by getting the charges dropped or at least reduced to reckless driving (preferably with a withhold of adjudication so the criminal history record can be sealed).
+- avoiding a DUI conviction by getting the charges dropped or at least reduced to reckless driving (preferably with a withhold of adjudication so the criminal history record can be sealed); and

 Attorney for Nurses Charged with DUI in Tampa, FL